-I will take my medicine as directed by my healthcare professional.
+I will take my medicine as directed by my healthcare provider.

-Why It Matters Taking your diabetes medicine is an important part of managing your diabetes.
+Taking your diabetes medicine is an important part of managing your diabetes.

 I will check my blood glucose more often to see how the medicine is working.

 Some medicines (such as insulin) may increase the risk for low blood glucose (hypoglycemia).